emircandemr/React-Memory_Game/README.md

 <div align="center">
 <h2> 🖋️ About</h2>
-<p>this project is built using react and scss.
+<p>This project is built using react and scss.
 The project is a memory game.
 When the application is first opened, you can choose the category of the pictures you want to see on the cards.
 The closing times of the cards vary according to the difficulty of the game.
 You can also choose the number of cards you want to play from the game settings.</p>
 </div>

 <div align="center">